laylahashmi/Tripper/journals/ray_parker.md

 ## March 24th, 2023:
 We decided to stick with our decision with using the Mongo Database after today's lecture on MongoDB.
 We worked together to complete the api-design and updated our wireframe to include a home page for users who are not logged-in/signed-up.
 For this weekend we discussed reviewing the new material and writing our first issue.

+## March 27th, 2023:
+Today we focused on learning authentication and setting up our database.
+We're looking forward to the lecture on authentication tomorrow because of some blockers we hit today.

+## March 28th, 2023:
+As a group we were able to complete setting up our database and are currently working on authentication with a few blockers.
+Our goal tomorrow is to start adding to our database along with the signup, login, logout page and to get our authentication working.
+We downloaded mongocompass and were able to add our new database as a connection.